kevinboone/cpicom/README.md

-I anticipate that proper utilities will be provided by CP/M executables, uploaded to the emulated disk drives, and I've only implemented very basic functionality in the CPICOM shell.
+I anticipate that proper utilities will be provided by CP/M executables, uploaded to the emulated disk drives, and I've only implemented very basic functionality in the CPICOM shell -- the same commands that were built into CP/M's CCP command processor, plus commands for uploading, downloading, and unpacking files.

-For example, the shell provides no built-in way to copy files.
+For example, the CPICOM shell provides no built-in way to copy files.
 The original CP/M
-file copier `PIP.COM` works under CPICOM, and can be uploaded.
+file copier `PIP.COM` works under CPICOM, and can installed as described above.
-I can't distribute it for legal reasons, but it's easy to find.
-Like any other CP/M software you might encounter, however, you'll need to find the version that is appropriate for CP/M 2.2 with Z80 hardware.

 ### Terminal issues